jdluong/fabflix/README.md

 ## JMeter TS/TJ Time Logs
 Instructions of how to use the `log_processing.*` script to process the JMeter logs.
-  1. Navigate to Test Case Logs/Images folder
+  1. Navigate to "test logs" folder
   2. Run command: python3 log_processing.py "log_file_name.txt"

 ## JMeter TS/TJ Time Measurement Report